bcgov/design-system/components/textarea/README.md

 ## Visual Example
 ![Textarea](https://github.com/bcgov/design-system/blob/master/components/textarea/images/textarea.png?raw=true)

-## Requirements
-* This component must appear on all public-facing online B.C.
-Government content and services.
-Any feedback should be directed to the feedback forum.
-* Customized textarea sizing is permitted and should be adjusted to accommodate what the predicted amount of text should be inputed from a user.

-## How to Use This
+## Use This When

-*	Use a textarea when users need to enter more than a single line of text
+*	Users need to enter more than a single line of text

 ## Don't Use This For

-*	When users need to enter only one line of text
+*	When users need to enter only one line of text, use a [text input](../text_input/README.md) instead
-*	When users have to schedule something in the future, a calendar dropdown may be better.

-## Design Protocol
+## Design Guidance
 * Open ended questions can often be difficult for users to answer.
-Consider breaking up the question into multiple single line text inputs.
+Consider breaking up the question into multiple single line [text inputs](../text_input/README.md).
-* Always allow copy and paste functionality
+* Allow copy and paste functionality
 * Textarea must have labels, placeholder text is insufficient as it disappears once the user clicks on the field.
-* Make sure the textarea size is proportional to the amount of text you expect the user to respond with.
+* Make sure the textarea size is proportional to the amount of text you expect the user input
-* Only show error validation messages after a user has interacted with the textarea

 ## Rationale